 - Looking for more freezer to crockpot meals?
 Try this Slow Cooker White Chicken Chili, Slow Cooker Honey Garlic Chicken, Slow Cooker Vegetarian Chili Mac and Easy Slow Cooker Chicken Taco Soup.

 - When you haven’t planned ahead and are craving meatballs, try these quick and easy meatball recipes instead: Instant Pot meatballs or turkey meatballs.

 Do you have to bake meatballs before adding them to your slow cooker?

 Serve these Italian meatballs with spaghetti or your favorite pasta shape, spaghetti squash or zucchini noodles.
-On the side, we like to serve garlic bread and an Italian salad for a tasty, comforting meal for any night of the week.
+On the side, we like to serve garlic bread and an Italian salad for a tasty, comforting meal any night of the week.
 These slow cooker meatballs also make delicious meatball subs.

 For the meatballs:

 - 1 egg

 - 2 cloves garlic, minced